 The war was noted for some brilliant frigate actions on the part of the young US navy, several abortive US raids into British-held Canada, the burning of the White House by British troops, and an unsuccessful British attack on New Orleans.
 The war ended in 1815 with neither side able to claim a victory.

 The early decades of the USA were characterised by partisan politics within Congress.
 The ending of the War of 1812, however, ushered in a period of political quiescence known as the “Era of Good Feeling”.
 This was achieved largely by leaving contentious issues alone.
 There was one issue which simply could not be ignored for long, however: slavery.

 The southern states were deeply attached to the institution of slavery.
-Southern states were dominated by slave-owners whose plantations relied on slave labour.
+Southern states were dominated, socially and politically, by a class of slave-owners whose plantations relied on slave labour.
 The northern states, however, housed probably the most egalitarian society in the world. their leaders were merchants, lawyers, and men who had made their own way in the world from humble beginnings.
 Furthermore, the Great Awakenings of the 1730s and 40s, and of the 1800s, had led to evangelical Christianity being particularly strong in the USA, but especially so in the north.
 One major by-product of this was that there had arisen a fervent anti-slavery movement in the northern states.

 The whole issue was exacerbated by mutual incomprehension, contempt even: the northerners saw little to admire in the privileged, effete southern gentlemen they met, who in turn despised the rough manners and thrusting (or as they saw them, dishonest) ways of northerners.

 The US Constitution enshrined the sovereignty of the individual states, and so had left the issue of slavery to them.
 In fact, at the time when the Constitution was being drafted there was a widespread feeling, even amongst slave owners, that slavery was in decline, and would sooner or later die out naturally.